dirien/quick-bites/pulumi-random-provider/README.md

 ### RandomPet

 Do you want also this cool names, like when you start a docker container?
 Or don't want to set a name for your k8s cluster or virtual machines?
-Then this function is definitly for you.
+Then this function is definitely for you.

 Just call the function `NewRandomPet` and you will get a random pet name!
 Simplez!